 Installing Dry-Block Retaining Walls in Dallas, TX

 Ricochet Construction is a Dallas-area leader in all forms of repairs for multi-family rental properties, large apartment communities, and condominiums.
-We have a long history in the Dallas area with commercial and residential properties, and do both interior and exterior work.
+We have a long history in the Dallas area with commercial properties, and do both interior and exterior work.

 In this article we will briefly cover major issues that you should consider when deciding to install a dry-block retaining wall, and why we feel it is essential that you use professionals who have extensive experience with this kind of work.